 - If that time off included overnight hotel stays, the resulting additional 288 room nights would boost hotel demand by 26 percent.

-- In the event that just 20 percent of the trips include air travel, the additional travel days would correspond to an additional 23 million enplanements, a 15 percent increase from estimated levels for 2013.
+- If just 20 percent of the trips include air travel, it would correspond to an additional 23 million enplanements, a 15 percent increase from estimated 2013 levels.

 Did you catch that?
 If Americans simply took the time off that they’ve earned, our economy would gain $160 billion a year — that’s billion with a “B” — and support 1.2 million new jobs.